bltavares/vagrant-baseline/puppet/modules/vendors/postgresql/README.md

 ### Tests

 There are two types of tests distributed with the module.
-The first set is the 'traditional' Puppet manifest-style smoke tests.
-You can use these to experiment with the module on a virtual machine or other test environment, via `puppet apply`.
-You should see the following files in the `tests` directory.

-In addition to these manifest-based smoke tests, there are some ruby rspec tests in the spec directory.
-These tests run against a VirtualBox VM, so they are actually testing the live application of the module on a real, running system.
-To do this, you must install and setup an [RVM](http://beginrescueend.com/) with [vagrant](http://vagrantup.com/), [sahara](https://github.com/jedi4ever/sahara), and [rspec](http://rspec.info/):

-    $ curl -L get.rvm.io | bash -s stable
-    $ rvm install 1.9.3
-    $ rvm use --create 1.9.3@puppet-postgresql
+Unit tests with rspec-puppet and system tests using rspec-system.

+For unit testing, make sure you have:

+* rake
+* bundler

+Install the necessary gems:

-    $ bundle install
+    bundle install --path=vendor

-Run the system tests:
+And then run the unit tests:

-    $ rake spec:system

-The system test suite will snapshot the VM and rollback between each test.
-If you want to only run the tests against an individual distro, you can do run:

-    $ rspec spec/distros/ubuntu_lucid_64

-We also have some unit tests that utilize rspec-puppet for faster iteration if required:

-    $ rake spec
+    bundle exec rake spec

 The unit tests are ran in Travis-CI as well, if you want to see the results of your own tests regsiter the service hook through Travis-CI via the accounts section for your Github clone of this project.

+If you want to run the system tests, make sure you also have:

+* vagrant > 1.2.x
+* Virtualbox > 4.2.10

+Then run the tests using:

+    bundle exec rake spec:system

+To run the tests on different operating systems, see the sets available in .nodeset.yml and run the specific set with the following syntax:

+    RSPEC_SET=debian-607-x64 bundle exec rake spec:system

 Transfer Notice
 ----------------